ckelsey/orbiter/bower_components/ackolor/README.md

 ## Directives

 ### Input
-Contains an input element that binds, via ngModel, a scope model.
-It is wrapped in an element ('.c-ckolor__input-wrapper') that when clicked, opens up the color wheel.
+The a-ckolor directive creates an input that will be bound to the color string(via ngModel).
+By default, it's a hidden input, but can be defined using the ``type`` attribute.
+The input is wrapped in an element ('.c-ckolor__input-wrapper') that when clicked, opens up the color wheel.

 **Markup:**
 ```html